Image courtesy of imagerymajestic/FreeDigitalPhotos.com

 Snoring in adults can have multiple causes.
 It is important to distinguish between snoring and sleep apnea, as the latter can have serious health consequences.
 An overnight sleep study is usually required to diagnose obstructive sleep apnea in adults.

 If you are diagnosed with primary snoring, multiple treatment options are available including lifestyle modifications, nasal medications, and surgical procedures.
-We offer an in-office laser procedure, that has been very effective in curing primary snoring.

 If you are diagnosed with sleep apnea, the initial treatment is CPAP (continuous positive airway pressure).
 For those patients who cannot tolerate CPAP, we offer various surgical procedures.